maximemoreillon/nextcloud_kubernetes_manifests/README.md

 # Manifests for the installation of NextCloud in Kubernetes
-Those manifests will install Nextcloud and a MariaDB instance for it
+Those manifests will install Nextcloud with a MariaDB instance.

 ## Usage
 ```